jforget/perl5-decodeur-Mastermind/description-en.md

 There  is  a  limit  (variable  `$limite_notes`,  initialised  with  a hard-coded value) which determines  whether the hashtable is generated in this step.
 If it is not  generated now, it will be generated later, when the number of remaining possible codes falls below this limit.
+It will take time, but it will not exhaust your computer's memory.

 A real-life example with a 26-colour game before the limit was in use.
 The game began with: